Dimensional Transmutation in Gravity and Cosmology: Introduction

 It is appropriate at this point to discuss the relations between the present work and other reviews on related topics.
-First, there is a famous review by Adler~\cite{Adler:1982ri} on how DT can induce the Einstein-Hilbert term (what is known as ``induced gravity").
+First, there is a famous review by Adler~\cite{Adler:1982ri} on how DT can induce the Einstein-Hilbert term\footnote{See also Refs.~\cite{Elizalde:1994ry} for some subsequent works.} (what is known as ``induced gravity").
 This partially overlaps with Sec.~\ref{Dimensional transmutation and gravity} (and to a less extent with Sec.~\ref{Decays and scattering}), but Adler's review was written in 1982 and much has been done after then, so a new discussion of those topics seems appropriate.

 Also, there is a recent review by Wetterich on quantum scale symmetry~\cite{Wetterich:2019qzx}.
 This is different from what we do here: as already mentioned, in CDT quantum physics is responsible for generating all observed mass scales.
 Furthermore, as reviewed here in Secs.~\ref{Applications to the hierarchy problem} and~\ref{The cosmological constant problem}, promoting scale invariance to a quantum symmetry is not sufficient {\it per se} to solve neither the hierarchy nor the cosmological constant problems, contrary to what one could naively think.